 "An amazing event I had an absolute ball.
 It was my first marathon and suspect all future events will struggle to compete!
 In particular I wanted to say a huge thank you to the marshals who were all so professional they inspired confidence and made me feel safe throughout".
 Melanie Cage

 A very good write up by Ricky Lightfoot on Salomon Trail Tour

-A 42k Marathon up Scafell Pike, England's Highest Peak
+A 42k Trail Marathon based from Keswick incorporating Scafell Pike, England's Highest Peak